bannerimage

 About Ginnie Mae

-Ginnie Mae is a wholly owned government corporation that attracts global capital into the housing finance system to support homeownership for veterans and millions of homeowners throughout the country.
-Ginnie Mae MBS programs directly support housing finance programs administered by the Federal Housing Administration, the Department of Veterans Affairs, the Department of Housing and Urban Development’s Office of Public and Indian Housing and the Department of Agriculture Rural Housing Service.
-Ginnie Mae is the only MBS to carry the explicit full faith and credit of the United States government.
+Ginnie Mae is an entirely government-owned corporation that attracts global capital into the housing finance system to support homeownership for veterans and millions of homeowners throughout the country.
+Ginnie Mae Mortgage-Backed Security (MBS) programs directly support housing finance programs administered by the Federal Housing Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Housing and Urban Development’s Office of Public and Indian Housing, and the U.S. Department of Agriculture’s Rural Housing Service.
+Ginnie Mae is the only MBS to carry the explicit full faith and credit of the U.S. Government.

 Additional information about Ginnie Mae is available at www.ginniemae.gov and on X(formerly Twitter), YouTube, Facebook and LinkedIn.